ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ### Disabling tests

-If a test is failing on a specific browser but passing on others, it is possible to temporarily mark it to be skipped for that browser by applying a tag like `#failsFirefox` to the test name:
+If a test is failing on a specific browser but passing on others, it is possible to temporarily mark it to be skipped for that browser by applying the tag `#failsFirefox`, `#failsWebkit`, or `#failsChrome` to the test name:

 ```ts
 it('#failsFirefox sets title when cell text is ellipsized', ...);
 ```

 Before disabling a test, you **must** have investigated the failure and attempted to find a proper resolution.
 If you still end up needing to disable it, there must be an issue in this repo tracking the failure, and you must add a comment in the source linking to that issue.

 ## Theming